 From 1st September to 31st May children must wear an IHM hat whilst outside.
-It is advisable that children wear sunscreen protection and parents should provide appropriate sunscreen lotion for their children
+It is advisable that children wear sunscreen protection and parents should provide appropriate sunscreen lotion to be applied at home.

 Medical/First Aid/Illness

 All staff hold a current first aid certificate and senior first aid is held by office staff.